getdozer/dozer-docs/docs/getting_started/core/installation.md

 `cargo install --git https://github.com/getdozer/dozer dozer-cli --locked`

-## ✅ Check Dozer version
+## ✅ Verify the installation

-In Linux, you can check the Dozer version and installation by running:
+You can verify the installation and check the Dozer version by running:

 `dozer --version`